Documentation

 Col

-A container that organizes content vertically within a Row.
-It provides a simple way to create flexible and responsive column-based layouts.
+Col organizes content vertically within a Row, creating responsive column-based layouts.

 Stack

-A flexible layout component that arranges its children with consistent spacing.
-It can be used for both vertical and horizontal layouts.
+Stack arranges its children with consistent spacing.
+Works for both vertical and horizontal layouts.

 Card

-A flexible container component that groups related content with consistent styling.
-Cards can contain text, images, and other components.
+Card is a container that groups related content with consistent styling.
+It can contain text, images, and other components.

 Grid2